SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 #### Optional: Enhance your App with a BTP Backend Destination

-If you did not use the BTP Destination Service as Data Source when you created the app, you canadd this information to your project.
+If you did not use the BTP Destination Service as a Data Source when you created the app, you can add this information to your project.

 1. Run in the menue bar of BAS **View** --> **Command Palette** (Ctrl + Shift +P).